dingxing03/Emotion-Recognition-in-Text/README.md

     - Word Embeddings such as Word2Vec, FastText
 3. Model Development and Evaluation:
     - Machine learning models such as Naive Bayes, Support Vector Machine, XGBoost
-    - Deep learning models such as CNN, RNN and Bi-LSTM with attention mechanism
+    - Deep learning models such as CNN, RNN, GNN and Bi-LSTM with attention mechanism
     - Transformer-based models such as BERT, XLNet, DistilBERT, RoBERTa

 # Results